adrienbenoist/MyPersonalWebsite/assets/text/books.md

 # Books

-## This is in Contruction

-This is in construction and it will contains the read books since the begining of the website
+## Books read since the begining of the construction of the website

+TODO: Explain why the starting point is the beggining of the construction of the website.

+THe content presentaiton should show the cover of each book + title + feedback